TBMoonwalker/3cqsbot/README.md

 Condition: **single=true deal_mode=signal**

-A single bot for a specific pair (the signal) will be created when the signal fits your configured filters and when the signal is a "START" signal.
-The deal will be start immediately.
-The bot will be disabled on a stop signal for this specific pair.
-If `delete_single_bots`is set to true, the script tries do delete the bot.
+A single bot for a specific pair (the signal) will be created when the pair fits your configured filters and when the 3CQS signal is a "#START" signal.
+The deal will be started immediately.
+The bot will be disabled on a #STOP signal for this specific pair.
+If `delete_single_bots` is set to true, the script tries do delete the bot.
 This only works, when no deal is running.

 Condition: **single=true deal_mode="self assigned strategy"**